 During his years at Sutherland, he has been a key player in policy victories in government transparency and spending; education governance and digital learning; alcohol control policy; immigration reform; religious liberty protections; and Medicaid reform.
 He is a consistent presence in Utah news media on public policy issues and has published dozens of opinion pieces in the Salt Lake Tribune, Deseret News, and other local newspapers.
 He is married to Melanie, who graduated with a bachelor’s degree from BYU in 2008, and has one daughter (so far).

 William C. Duncan, Director of The Center for Family and Society

 William C. Duncan is director of Sutherland Institute’s Center for Family and Society and also serves as the director for the Marriage Law Foundation.
 He formerly served as acting director of the Marriage Law Project at the Catholic University of America’s Columbus School of Law and as executive director of the Marriage and Family Law Research Grant at J. Reuben Clark Law School, Brigham Young University, where he also served as a visiting professor.
-He has published numerous articles on constitutional and family law issues in a variety of legal journals.

 Pamela Whitmore, Editor